seblum/octiv-booker/README.md

 One has to create an S3 Bucket named `octivbookerterraform` previous to run terraform and be able to apply terraform.
 This is a prerequisite for the backend to store the tf.statefile on AWS.
 Of course, the bucket can be named otherwise, one has to adjust the backend.tf as well though.

 To run locally, one needs to have the AWS CLI, Terraform, and Docker installed and proberly configured.
+To run the app without docker, one also needs to install chromedriver for selenium.

 ## Usage